California State University Bakersfield

 The combined Jacobsen and Pratt labs in January 2014:

-Daniela, Marta, Justin, Courtney, Sam, Dr. Pratt, Dr. Jacobsen, Dr. Venturas, Evan, Hayden, Jessica
+Daniela, Marta, Justin, Courtney, Sam, Dr. Pratt, Dr. Jacobsen, Dr. Venturas (post-doc), Evan, Hayden, Jessica

 Mark De Guzman